artoews/toniq/phantoms/rods-design/README.md

 ## Materials

 We use 6" long metal rods in two diameters: 1/4" (~6mm) and 1/8" (~3mm).
-Commercial product links are collected [here](product-links.md).

 Three materials are recommended to cover the range of magnetic susceptibility values found in orthopedic implants.
 - Ceramic Alumina (-10 ppm)
 - Grade 5 Titanium (+200 ppm)
 - 316L Stainless Steel (+4000 ppm)

 *All magnetic susceptibility values are approximate - actual values will depend on the exact alloy blend and preparation.*

+Commercial product links are collected [here](product-links.md).
+As of April 2026, the total cost of materials is less than 100 USD, or less than 50 USD excluding the ceramic rods.

 ## Tips & Tricks